 We all have varying opinions on breakfast.
 Some people love it and, like myself, bounce out of bed in order to eat, some people hate it and queasily sip coffee until lunch.
 Other people have strangely specific breakfast requirements – no soft fruit before noon, for example.

 Weekday breakfasts are a rushed affair, a mouthful of cereal or a banana, but, the weekend… oh the weekend, there is time for impulsive, leisurely experimentation.
 This can be a healthy start to the day, or gastronomic substitutes for lunch, although, there is a difference between something hearty and an edible heart attack.
-This post mercifully halves my self-inflicted project so I focus just the salty side of life; eggs, toast, mushrooms – we will leave pancakes, French toast, and anything bathed in Nutella for a second post.
+This post mercifully halves my self-inflicted breakfast project so I focus just the savoury side of life; eggs, toast, mushrooms – we will leave pancakes, French toast, and anything bathed in Nutella for a second post.

 Garlic Mushrooms and Tomatoes on Toast with Tarragon Hollandaise